ShahriyariLab/Data-driven-mathematical-model-of-FOLFIRI-treatment-for-colon-cancer/README.md

 This repository contains the following scripts:

-1.Data Preparation scipts and files
+1. Data Preparation scipts and files

-2.ROC curves : scripts and files for obtaining the ROC curves in Figure 6
+2. ROC curves : scripts and files for obtaining the ROC curves in Figure 6

-3.Results Data & Plots : Scripts for obtaining the figures in the Results section and Sensitivity Analysis.
+3. Results Data & Plots : Scripts for obtaining the figures in the Results section and Sensitivity Analysis.

-(See individual files for further detail)
+(See individual files for further details)

 If using any parts of this code please cite